mobidichydro/MOBIDICpy/docs/introduction.md

 1. **Hillslope routing**: Lateral flow accumulates from upslope cells following D8 flow directions.
 Surface runoff ($W_s$) and subsurface lateral flow (from $W_g$) are routed separately through the hillslope network until reaching river channels.

 2. **Channel routing**: The river network is represented as a **vector map** (polylines) with channels treated as cylindrical.
 Rivers are fed by surface runoff and baseflow from groundwater.
 Available routing methods include:
     - **Linear reservoir cascade**: Each reach is modeled as a simple reservoir with exponential recession (storage coefficient $K$).
 This method represents an optimal compromise between complexity and physical representativeness.
     - **Lag method**: Simple translation with no attenuation
     - **Muskingum method**: Hydraulic routing with wedge storage
     - **Muskingum-Cunge method**: Physically-based hydraulic routing

+### Reservoir routing

+When reservoirs are present in the river network, a dedicated **reservoir routing** module simulates their storage dynamics and regulation effects.
+Large reservoirs can be explicitly represented as regulation structures that store and release water according to operation rules.
+The reservoir module includes:

+- **Volume-stage-discharge relationships**: Stage-storage curves define the relationship  between water level and storage volume (cubic spline interpolation).
+Stage-discharge curves  define regulated outflow as a function of water level (linear interpolation).
+- **Time-varying regulation**: Multiple regulation periods allow for seasonal operation rules  (e.g., winter flood control vs summer water supply).
+The model automatically switches between  regulation curves based on a user-defined schedule.
+- **Basin interactions**: Reservoir polygons are rasterized to identify contributing  hillslope cells.
+Surface runoff and lateral flow from reservoir basins are collected as  direct inflow.
+The model automatically identifies inlet reaches (upstream) and outlet reach  (downstream) from network topology.
+- **Adaptive sub-stepping**: For numerical stability, the model can automatically subdivide  the simulation timestep when discharge variability is high.
+- **Network integration**: Reservoir outflow is added to the lateral inflow of the outlet  reach.
+Inlet reach discharge is zeroed to prevent double-counting of water that enters the  reservoir.

 ### Groundwater